Caring for your lingerie fine

 First, invest in some laundry net bags.
 These will help keep the bra fasteners from snagging on the machine drum or other items of lingerie, and will also limit wear on the elegant fabrics.

 Wash darks and lights separately.
 Always wash white lingerie on its own, and not mixed with other colors.
-And resist the urge to throw other, heavier, clothing, which could damage the lingerie, in with the wash.
+And resist the urge to throw heavier clothing, which could damage the lingerie, in with the wash.

 All Allande pieces have been wash-tested to ensure the colors in the fabrics of each thème will not compromise each other.
 However, as it is possible that color could seep from a different manufacturer's lingerie, or theoretically from a different Allande thème, take care when deciding which items to wash together.